ricko2001/RootsMagic_Database_Design/Tables/EventTable.md

 OwnerEventType  This is redundant with the EventType which also says what kind of event it is.

-Sentence    if not null, use this as sentence for fact
+Sentence    if not null, use this custom template for fact

 ## Lookup Tables